 - A request made to a student for them to delete digital information from a device or website may not be effective.

-- Social media service providers will generally remove problematic content from their service depending on whether or not it has breached their Terms & Conditions.
+- Social media service providers will generally remove problematic content from their service depending on whether or not it has breached their terms and conditions.
 Schools can contact providers directly to request content removal but are advised to contact NetSafe first.

 - It is not possible to surrender digital information independently of a device.